GagaMen/dominionizer/src/tools/dominiontabs-converter/README.md

   - optional
   - --> `potion`
 - `group_tag`
-  - subset of expansion
+  - internal name of a group of cards that belong together (e.g. events of an expansion or split piles)
   - string
+  - optional
   - --> ignore
 - `group_top`
-  - card is on top in mixed stack
+  - card is on top in a split pile
   - boolean
-  - --> ignore
+  - --> `isOnTopOfSplitPile`
 - `debtcost`
   - amount of debts to buy the card
   - string